 The IM will look up the region name of the postal code from a Google map web service (postal code -> region).

-It will then retrieve a list of restaurants that deliver to that region by sending an Async RR message through a queue to the Restaurant Management System,
+It will then retrieve a list of packages that can be delivered to that region by sending an Async RR message through a queue to the Restaurant Management System,

 which will retrieve the information from a restaurant database.

-The IM will also retrieve a list of customer preferences through the Customer Relations Management System (CRM) (concurrent (3 and 4)) by sending an Async RR message through a queue.
+The IM will also retrieve a list of customer preferences through the Customer Relations Management System (CRM) (concurrent (3 and 4)) by sending the package list as an Async RR message through a queue.

-This list will then be sorted by the customer’s past preferences and then forwarded to the customer via the COS, who will decide on which restaurant to purchase from.
+This list will then be sorted by CRM based on the customer’s past preferences and then forwarded to the customer via the COS,

-After making a purchase decision, the customer will have to choose a payment method (cash or paypal).
+The customer will then have to select achoose a payment method (cash or paypal).

-If paypal is selected, the customer will make the payment through a paypal web portal.
+If paypal is selected, CRM will calculate the price and lead the customer to make the payment through a paypal web portal.

-Once a successful transaction has been confirmed, the order information will be sent to the IM.
+Once a successful transaction has been confirmed, the order information ( including delivery address, customer ID, restaurant, meal pakages)will be sent to the IM.

-The IM will update the Order Record Database via a fire-and-forget JMS message to the CRM and
+The IM will send the order message to CRM via a fire-and-forget JMS message to update Order Record Database.

-send the order information to the appropriate restaurant’s order web service (concurrent (8 and 9), content-based routing).
+Send the order information to the appropriate restaurant’s order web service (concurrent (8, 9 and 10), content-based routing).

+IM retrieves the customer’s contact information (i.e. phone number and email address) from CRM.

-The restaurant will return the estimated time for preparation to the IM.
+If available, the restaurant will return the estimated time for preparation to the IM.

-The IM will look up the delivery time (concurrent (10 and 11)) from the restaurant to the customer via a Google map web service (time to destination) and sum up the timings (data transformation).
+The IM will look up the estimated delivery time (concurrent (11 and 12)) from the restaurant to the customer via a Google map web service (traveling time from the restaurant to the customer’s specified address) and sum up the timings (data transformation?).

 This resultant timing will be sent to the customer via SMS (through a web service) and